cs-fullstack-2020-spring/node-crud1-ChrisJHuntley/README.md

 # Node.js - CRUD backend web service

-### You should have two schemas and check out my comments in your api.js file
+### You should have two schemas and check out my comments in your api.js file.
+Also you did not include your test cases.
 ### Score : 2/5

 Create a backend web service for managing Students and Teachers and maintain them in MongoDB